muziejus/javascripting-english-major/0-introduction.md

 </section>
 <section id="why-atom">
 ## Atom!?!
-But vim Is the One True Editor!
+But vim is the one true editor!

 Any text editor in the world can be used to write JavaScript.
 TextEdit, Notepad, vim, and even emacs.
 This course encourages students to use